prishitakadam/Real-Time-Sudoku-Solver/README.md

 <i>(Click on the points to expand)</i>
 <details>
 <summary><b>Solution and Final Result</b></summary>
 <p>To solve Sudoko, backtracking has been used.
 Sudoku Backtracking is a recursive algorithm which goes through each cells and sequentially assigns numbers from 1 to 9 if the cell is empty.
-Notebook for the same can be viewed Model can be viewed <a href="https://github.com/prishitakadam/Real-Time-Sudoku-Solver/blob/master/sudokosolver.ipynb">here</a>.</p>
+Notebook for the same can be viewed <a href="https://github.com/prishitakadam/Real-Time-Sudoku-Solver/blob/master/sudokosolver.ipynb">here</a>.</p>
   <p>To display the result use <i>cv2.putText</i>.</p>
 </details>